QuantEcon/lecture-python.myst/lectures/rand_resp.md

 To illustrate how social scientists have thought about estimating the prevalence of such embarrassing activities and opinions, this lecture describes a classic approach  of S. L. Warner {cite}`warner1965randomized`.

-Warner  used elementary  probability to construct a  way to protect the privacy  of **individual** respondents to surveys while still    estimating  the fraction of a **collection** of individuals   who have a socially stichmatized characteristic or who engage in  a socially stimatized activity.
+Warner  used elementary  probability to construct a  way to protect the privacy  of **individual** respondents to surveys while still    estimating  the fraction of a **collection** of individuals   who have a socially stigmatized characteristic or who engage in  a socially stigmatized activity.

-Warner's idea was to  add **noise** between the respondent's answer and the **signal** about that answer that the  survey taker ultimately receives.
+Warner's idea was to  add **noise** between the respondent's answer and the **signal** about that answer that the  survey maker ultimately receives.

-Knowing about the structure of the noise assures the respondent that survey taker does not observe his answer.
+Knowing about the structure of the noise assures the respondent that the survey maker does not observe his answer.

-Statistical properties of the  noise injection procedure provide the a respondent  **plausible deniability**.
+Statistical properties of the  noise injection procedure provide the respondent  **plausible deniability**.

 Related ideas underlie  modern **differential privacy** systems.